LuminateBristol/hive_alife_2025/README.md

-# DOTS 2D Simulator - Python
+# Hive 2D Simulator - Python

-This simulator is designed to be used as a basic experimentation and setup tool for the DOTS robots.
-It allows users to test behaviour based controllers on robots at high speed and with basic physics.
+This simulator is designed to be used as a basic experimentation and setup tool for the real robots.
+It allows users to test behaviour-based controllers on robots at high speed and with basic physics.

-This simulator is based on previous project work which can be found here: https://bitbucket.org/suet_lee/metric_extraction_ddmefd/src/master/

 ## Installation